denniskuijs/openremote/docs/Markdown/reading_guide.md

 # 6. Learning Outcomes
 During my internship I created various `deliverables` that prove the different learning outcomes.
 In this section I will give you an overview of the learning outcomes and which `deliverables` proving them.

 ## 6.1.
-Analyse
-- `2.
-Analysisdocument`
-  This document describes the problem analysis I created in the first weeks of the internship.

-- `User stories (GitHub)`
-  In this assignment you can find links to the different `GitHub` issues I created for this assignment.
-All the issues are written as user stories with OpenRemote issue template.

-- `4.
-Decoupling IoT data (Research)`
-  In this document I explained the research about decoupling the `IoT` data from the virtual machines and the different prototypes I've created.
+Professional duties
 - `1.
-Projectplan`
+Project Plan`
   This document describes the inital projectplan I've created in the first weeks of my internship.
 It outlines topics like the assignment, company, scope, research questions etc.

+- `2.
+Analysis Document`
+  This document describes the problem analysis I created in the first weeks of the internship.

 - `3.
 CI/CD Workflow (Decomposition)`
   In this document you can see the flowcharts I've made to visualize and decomposite the working of the different `CI/CD` workflows.

+- `4.
+Decoupling IoT data (Research)`
+  In this document I explained the research about decoupling the `IoT` data from the virtual machines and the different prototypes I've created.

+- `User Stories (GitHub)`
+  In this assignment you can find links to the different `GitHub` issues I created for this assignment.
+All the issues are written as user stories with OpenRemote issue template.

 - `User Stories (Pictures)`
   In this assignment you can find pictures from the GitHub issues I created for this assignment.
 All the issues are written as user stories with OpenRemote issue template.

-## 6.2.
-Advise
-- `4.
-Decoupling IoT data (Research)`
-  I ended my research with some advice, which can be found at the bottom of this document.

-## 6.3.
-Design
 - `Architecturediagram - Current Situation - Virtual machines`
   This diagram illustrates the current architecture based on the AWS CloudFormation template.
 To better understand its structure and functionality, I have decomposed the CloudFormation template and visualized it accordingly.